Affinity Designer vs Adobe Illustrator for Freelancers 2026: Which One Actually Wins?

 Pricing

-Here's where Adobe earns both loyalty and frustration in equal measure.
-The single-app Illustrator plan runs about $22.99/month billed annually.
-The full Creative Cloud All Apps plan is around $59.99/month — and if you're using more than two Adobe apps regularly, that All Apps plan actually starts to make sense financially.
-Do the math though: $22.99/month is $275.88 per year for Illustrator alone.
+Here's where Adobe earns both loyalty and resentment in equal measure.
+The single-app Illustrator plan runs approximately $22.99/month billed annually.
+The full Creative Cloud All Apps plan is around $59.99/month — and if you're using more than two Adobe apps regularly, that All Apps plan actually makes more financial sense.
+Run the numbers though: $22.99/month is $275.88 per year for Illustrator alone.
 Over five years, that's nearly $1,400 — versus a one-time $69.99 for Affinity Designer.
 That gap is hard to ignore.

-The 7-day free trial is pretty short compared to Affinity's 30 days, but it's enough to get a feel for the interface.
+The 7-day free trial feels pretty stingy compared to Affinity's 30 days, but it's enough to get a feel for the interface.

 Best For

 Freelancers working with agencies, studios, or clients who specifically request native Adobe files.
-Also essential if you're doing motion graphics, print production, or heavily AI-assisted design work.
+Also essential if you're doing motion graphics (After Effects workflow), print production (InDesign integration), or heavily AI-assisted design work.

 Feature-by-Feature Breakdown: Affinity Designer vs Adobe Illustrator for Freelancers